niplav/site/notes.md

-than `$A_{w}$`, it can then stop `$A_{w}$`, extract `$v_{m}$` using a weak agent that isn't strong enough to be influenced by action-compelling sentences, and let that weak agent compute `$h_{m}=\text{hash}(v_{m})$`<!--TODO: link quote that says that every cryoptographer can design a code that he can't crack: https://en.wikipedia.org/wiki/Bruce_Schneier#Cryptography, but I don't see how that's relevant here-->. `$h_{m}$` could then be added to a weak separate internal system that replaces `$v_{m}$` with
+than `$A_{w}$`, it can then stop `$A_{w}$`, extract `$v_{m}$` using a weak agent that isn't strong enough to be influenced by action-compelling sentences, and let that weak agent compute `$h_{m}=\text{hash}(v_{m})$`<!--TODO: link quote that says that every cryptographer can design a code that he can't crack: https://en.wikipedia.org/wiki/Bruce_Schneier#Cryptography, but I don't see how that's relevant here-->. `$h_{m}$` could then be added to a weak separate internal system that replaces `$v_{m}$` with